speedment/speedment-doc/pages/stream_fundamentals.md

 ```

 ### Element Flow
-In the example below, the flow of elements and the different operations in the stream's pipeline are examined.
-We create a `Stream` with five names and then `filter` out only those having a name that starts with the letter "A".
-After that, we `sort` the remaining names and then we `map` the names to lower case.
-Finally, we print out the elements that have passed through the entire pipeline.
-In each operation we have inserted print statements so that we may observe what each operation is actually doing in the `Stream`:
+The example below examines the flow of elements and the different operations in the stream's pipeline.
+A `Stream` with five names is created and a `filter` is used to find those having a name that starts with the letter "A".
+A `sort` operation is also applied to the remaining names and then lastly the names are mapped to lower case.
+Lastly the remaining elements are printed.
+Print statements are used in between operations to enable observation of the separate operation:
 ``` java
     Stream.of("Bert", "Alice", "Charlie", "Assian", "Adam")
         .filter(s -> {